 This is the time to cherish your pets, not consider them dangerous or in danger.

 If you are watching the news, it’s easy to get extremely stressed or, yes, even feel a bit of panic.
-The United States is behind in testing, and all experts are saying things will get worse before they get better.
-As we test more people, there will be many more positives.
+The United States is still behind in testing, and as we test more people, there will be many more positives.

 This stress and worry is bad for your health.
 It can lower your immune response.